0pcom/magnets/README.md

 The generated html sources are now in the `public` directory.

-## Build the statik/statik.go file
+## Build the statik resource

+It is necessary to do something like this in order that any parts of the rendered template are not otherwise directly defined with a [route](/pkg/route/route.go) (such as various page resources) are available to each page of the web application.
+Routes must be defined for any file (produced by hugo) which contains template functions, or else the template functions will not render and will appear in plaintext.

 (requires the statik binary)
 ```
 statik src=./public
 go generate
 ```

-Note that the /img directory is not built into the binary but the files included in it (any referenced in the database) still appear in the web app as the folder is hosted.
+Note that the /img directory is not built into the binary but the files included in it (any referenced in the database) still appear in the web app; as the folder is hosted.

-## Running the application
+## Application usage

 ```
 $ go run cmd/magnets/magnets.go --help